 Especially interesting part of this manuscript is its marginal decoration: it contains not only a knot with a kingfisher, but also multiple images of female bath attendants.

 On one of the folios we may spot a bearded man touched by such an attendant, while he is wrapped around a huge letter “W” (the motif of that letter repeats in this manuscript); most likely it is king Wenceslaus himself.
 Possibly the same man – but naked – is depicted in another page, taking massage from two ladies!
-White dresses of those bath attendants are in fact undershirts, and in some cases they reveal more than they cover.
+White dresses of those bath attendants are wearing are in fact undershirts, and in some cases they reveal more than they cover.

 We don’t know for sure why exactly the Wenceslaus Bible is decorated with love symbols (knot and kingfisher) and rather erotic depictions of female bath attendants.
 Most of the scholars assume that it is a combination of king’s personal emblem and the images of purification, where cleansing of body refers to the purification of the soul.
 But perhaps we should consider a possibility that king simply wanted to adorn his personal Bible with pleasant, however indecent, images.
 He paid for it, he could have had what he wanted.

 Anyway, as the manuscript has never been completed, it seems that Wenceslaus miscalculated this commission and probably run out of money before it had been done.
 Perhaps he spent too much on some particular services delivered by those beautiful bath attendants.